 - Ability to retain data from selected number of weeks when cleaning up

-- Option to add or remove link on WP admin bar
+- Add or remove link on WP admin bar

 - And more!

-WP-Sweep lets you clean up duplicated, unused, and orphaned data in your WP database, including post revisions.
+WP-Sweep lets you clean up unused, orphaned, and duplicated data in your database, including post revisions.
 This plugin cleans up: